nandininani8055-ops/uber_dataset_project_sql/README.md

-# 🚖 Uber Trip Data Analysis using SQL
+# Uber Trip Data Analysis using SQL

-## 📌 Project Overview
+## About the Project

-This project analyzes Uber trip data using **MySQL** to extract meaningful business insights.
-It covers the complete data analysis process, including data exploration, data cleaning, handling missing values, aggregation, subqueries, and window functions.
+This project is based on an Uber trip dataset and was completed to improve my SQL skills through real-world data analysis.

-The objective of this project is to demonstrate SQL skills by answering real-world business questions using Uber trip data.
+The project starts with understanding the dataset, checking for missing values, cleaning the data, and then answering different business questions using SQL.
+While working on this project, I practiced writing basic as well as advanced SQL queries, including subqueries and window functions.

 ---

-## 🛠️ Tools & Technologies
+## Tools Used

 - MySQL
 - SQL